Graph Edge Coloring Problem

 plt.show()

-Each edge is colored according to its assigned color.
+Each edge is colored according to its assigned color, so that no two edges sharing an endpoint have the same color.

 Back to top